waepoints/waepointstandards-documentation/outline.md

 ### Utility System Commands

-Generate a new name…, Deshelve…, ...Ask… … Where…/… Where’s…/… Nanomap…, I’m going to my home zone…, Share… with…, Store… in… inventory…
+Generate a standard new name…, Deshelve…, ...Ask… … Where…/… Where’s…/… Nanomap…, I’m going to my home zone…, Share… with…, Store… in… inventory…

 ### First Aid System Commands